 By meticulously investigating the evidence and conducting accident reconstruction, a defense attorney may be able to cast enough doubt on the prosecutors' case to persuade them to throw out the felony charges.
-Or if the attorney can show that the person's driving wasn't "reckless" but rather "negligent," the prosecutor may then agree to reduce the charges to "vehicular manslaughter" which is only a misdemeanor in Nevada.
+Or if the attorney can show that the person's driving was not "reckless" but rather "negligent," the prosecutor may then agree to reduce the charges to "vehicular manslaughter" which is only a misdemeanor in Nevada.

 Reckless Driving as a plea to DUI

-If you're arrested for driving under the influence in Las Vegas and the prosecutors refuse to dismiss the case, your attorney may be able to persuade them to reduce the DUI charge down to reckless driving.
+If you are arrested for driving under the influence in Las Vegas and the prosecutors refuse to dismiss the case, your attorney may be able to persuade them to reduce the DUI charge down to reckless driving.
 You may still have to complete standard Nevada DUI penalties (such as a victim impact panel and DUI School), but the benefits of pleading to reckless driving are twofold:

 - Once you complete the sentence, your criminal record will show only a Nevada reckless driving charge and not a DUI.
 Potential employers in Las Vegas are a lot less likely to disqualify you for driving recklessly than for DUI, which has a greater social stigma.